tinymce/tinymce/modules/tinymce/README.md

 `grunt bedrock-auto:<browser>`
 Runs all tests through selenium browsers supported are chrome, firefox, ie, MicrosoftEdge, and chrome-headless.

-`grunt webpack:core`
-Builds the demo js files for the core part of tinymce this is required to get the core demos working.

-`grunt webpack:plugins`
-Builds the demo js files for the plugins part of tinymce this is required to get the plugins demos working.

-`grunt webpack:themes`
-Builds the demo js files for the themes part of tinymce this is required to get the themes demos working.

-`grunt webpack:<name>-plugin`
-Builds the demo js files for the specific plugin.

-`grunt webpack:<name>-theme`
-Builds the demo js files for the specific theme.

 `grunt --help`
 Displays the various build tasks.